Concerns Grow Over Illegal Camping In American River Parkway

 “The County is in receipt of the letter sent today from the American River Parkway Foundation.
 We look forward to working cooperatively with all our municipal and community partners, including the American River Parkway Foundation, to keep the American River Parkway a place for all to enjoy and welcome additional discussions around the complex stressors affecting the Parkway.”

-A spokesperson for the City of Sacramento told CBS13 it’s in talk with the county on what to do next.
+A spokesperson for the City of Sacramento told CBS13 it’s in talks with the county on what to do next.

 In the meantime, the foundation has been taking matters into its own hands by doing cleanups, maintaining trails and placing needle boxes.